PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

-# Player controller and planet orientation
+# Planet gravity and orientation
 Now, lets give our planet gravity!
 We'll also be adding a *gradual* planet orientation to the gravity script since a lot of people are trying to figure out how to get this to work.

 First lets make our player so that it can have physics.